noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    you want learners to submit.

    .. note:: To reduce the potential for problems from files with malicious
-    content, learners cannot upload certain file types, even if you specify them in this field.
+    content, learners cannot upload certain file types.
 For more information, see :ref:`Asking Learners to Upload Other Files in Responses`.

 #.
 Verify that the text of the prompt describes the file type or types that
    learners can upload.